carogaltier/medscheduler/docs/user-guide/quickstart.md

 ## Next steps

-- Explore {doc}`Outputs overview` for detailed descriptions of each table.
+- Explore {doc}`outputs_overview` for detailed descriptions of each table.
-- Check {doc}`Customization options` to adjust attendance rates, rebooking, and punctuality.
+- Check {doc}`customization_options` to adjust attendance rates, rebooking, and punctuality.
-- Visit {doc}`Visualization` to see how to plot distributions and capacity.
+- Visit {doc}`../visualization/index` to see how to plot distributions and capacity.
-- Browse {doc}`../examples/index` for applied scenarios such as attendance analysis and overbooking.
+- Browse {doc}`../examples/index`` for applied scenarios such as attendance analysis and overbooking.